marmah567/Oblig1_WebProgrammering/README.md

 </h3>

 <p>
   This is project is supposed to be a site for booking tickets online.
-The user can enter their full name, email and telephone, choose which movie they want to see and how many tickets they wish to buy.
+The user can enter their full name, email and telephone number, choose which movie they want to see and how many tickets they wish to buy.
   They can se all their tickets under "All Tickets", and if they wish, the tickets can be deleted too.
 </p>